derf/travelynx/doc/migration.md

 So, in order for an import to work, there are two requirements:

 * The target instance must know all stops used within your trips.
-* When importing, numeric stop IDs used for MOTIS trips must be mapped from the IDs on the origin instanece to the corresponding IDs on the target instance.
+* When importing, numeric stop IDs used for MOTIS trips must be mapped from the IDs on the source instanece to the corresponding IDs on the target instance.
-  These are typically *not* identical, but can be mapped via (slow) extID lookups.
+  These are typically *not* identical, but can be mapped via the source instance's stops.csv export and (slow) extID lookups on the target instance.

+The `import journeys` command takes care of this.
+It may take a while to do so, though.